 2. Keep it climate relevant

 Do your research on the weather where you’re going, Australia is crazy hot so it’s not difficult for me.
 However, if you’re going somewhere where it may be temperamental take dresses where you can add tights and layer up if it gets chilly, much lighter to carry than emergency trousers and top combos.
 If you’re not a dress person, instead of a huge emergency jacket take lighter layers that can be worn together if necessary.
-(My boyfriend is a notorious multiple jacket wearer, nobody ever notices) And if it’s going to be hot, prep in advance for your best sustainable options, especially when it comes to sunscreen.
+(My boyfriend is a notorious multiple jacket wearer, nobody ever notices) And if it’s going to be hot, prep in advance for your best options, especially when it comes to sustainable, non-toxic sunscreen.
 No coral bleaching for me!

 3. Keep it light

 Remember how I was talking about layers?
 The best way to avoid them clogging up your hand luggage it to utilise your bulkiest items on the flight.
 Aeroplanes are cold.
 I wear a pair of light, comfy trousers and a t-shirt to fly, but I use my just-in-case layers for the travel too.
 I generally end up wearing another t-shirt and an oversized denim shirt or light jumper to stay warm, which also keeps them out of my bag.
 You also want to keep your shoes, the real space stealers, on the lighter side.
 I travel with one pair of sandals, my shoes for dancing, and one pair of trainers.
 I always wear the trainers on the plane as they’re the bulkiest by far, it makes such a difference.
 If you’re not going on tour you can probably switch out those shoes for some heels or other formal shoe, but if you don’t have to don’t.
 Two pairs is actually enough, I promise.